serenayj/PyrEval/README.md

 3. Then: nltk.download()
 4. Then a list of options appear, enter: d
 5. In the prompt, then enter punkt and it should properly install punkt for you.
-Now, you can re-run step 1) and it should work fine
+Now, you can re-run step 1) and it should work fine.
+If nltk throws error like SSL: CERTIFICATE_VERIFY_FAILED, then it means you need to manually download 'punkt' source code and place it under "/Users/<user name>/nltk_data".
+Note that you need to copy punkt from: http://www.nltk.org/nltk_data/ .
+Just download punkt tokenizer and place it under "/Users/<user name>/nltk_data/tokenizers/".
+It is also required to install Java Runtime before running PyrEval.

 ## Acknowledgement
 The contributors to this repository include: Andrew Warner (for initial implementation of the pipeline), Brent Hoffert (for creation of the launcher), Purushartha Singh (for fixing bugs in decomposition parser), and Steven Fontanella (for cleaning up the package and testing the improvements).